-Someone comes to you with a bit of weight to lose, eating on the lower calorie side compared to their projected maintenance, but they also get severe bloating and stomach distension after nearly everything they eat that’s also accompanied with gas and alternating bouts of diarrhea and constipation.
+If someone comes to you with a bit of weight to lose, eating on the lower calorie side compared to their projected maintenance, but they also get severe bloating and stomach distension after nearly everything they eat and that’s also accompanied by gas and alternating bouts of diarrhea and constipation.
 Maybe they also get acid reflux here and there a few times a week…

 They could have enzymatic insufficiency or low stomach acid; this would mess up their protein and fat digestion.
-They could also have overgrowths of opportunistic, deleterious bacteria which could be contributing to systemic inflammation through increased intestinal permeability, which could result in worse nutrient partitioning.
-Pushing food here could potentially induce other sensitivities as well as further damage the gut lining.
+They could also have overgrowths of harmful bacteria, which could be contributing to systemic inflammation through increased intestinal permeability (leaky gut), which could result in worse nutrient absorption.

-Going into detail about a full 4R/5R would be beyond the scope of this post, but a few worthy approaches to try would be low FODMAPs, classic paleo which eliminates grains, dairy, soy, etc (which I view as more of an elimination diet strategy than a permanent way of life) and if unresponsive to that, something like an AIP might be necessary if things are very severe.
+Going into detail about a full 4R/5R gut protocol would be beyond the scope of this post, but a few worthy approaches to try would be low FODMAPs, classic paleo, which eliminates grains, dairy, soy, etc. (which I view as more of an elimination diet strategy than a permanent way of life), and, if your client is unresponsive to that, something like an autoimmune protocol might be necessary if things are very severe.

 Once again, the caveat here is if someone is extremely lean and undereating and experiencing gut issues.
-Just the fact that they’re underfed and malnourished could be contributing to excess sympathetic nervous system and HPA activation, potentially causing worse digestion.
+Just the fact that they’re underfed and malnourished could be contributing to the excess sympathetic nervous system and HPA activation, potentially causing worse digestion.

 4: Hormonal Downregulation due to Inflammation or Oxidative stress

-The thing to do here is keep their calories static where they’re maintaining and find the source of inflammation and hormonal downregulation.
-This is going to require some detective work on your part, but first look at the obvious suspects: Stress, sleep, training volume, and food quality.
+The thing to do here is to keep their calories where they are and where they’re maintaining weight and find the source of inflammation and hormonal downregulation.
+This is going to require some detective work on your part, but first look at the obvious suspects: stress, sleep, training volume, and food quality.